CoreBytee/limited-lives-datapack/README.md

 # limited-lives-datapack
-Datapack that gives you a limited amount of life with set grace period.
+Datapack that gives you a limited amount of lives with set grace period.